pikatchu/closedsource/book/0024-jasmina.md

 A car.

-Fernando didn’t move at first.
+Fernando didn't move at first.
 He listened.
 The sound of tires on dry earth, the soft whir of an electric engine, the distinct clicking of cooling vents struggling against the heat.

 A visitor.